mathjax/MathJax-docs/options/accessibility.rst

-Because the accessibility extensions are controlled by the settings of the MathJax contextual menu, when the :ref:`menu-component` is loaded, you use the :ref:`menu-options` to determie whether they are enabled or not.
+Because the accessibility extensions are controlled by the settings of the MathJax contextual menu, when the :ref:`menu-component` is loaded, you use the :ref:`menu-options` to determine whether they are enabled or not.
 There are settings below that can be used to *disable* the extensions, in case they are loaded automatically, but these are not the settings that control whether the extensions